myriadrf/LimeSDR_GW/docs/docs/gateware_architecture.rst

 and Wishbone buses for communication.
 Firmware manages USB packet processing, FIFO reads/writes, and host interactions.

+.. rubric:: USB Interface (FX3)

+The LimeSDR USB uses the Cypress FX3 (CYUSB3014) for USB 3.0 connectivity.
+Unlike the FT601, the FX3 uses a flexible Slave FIFO interface (GPIF II) configured for high-speed data transfer.

+- **Interface**: 32-bit parallel data bus operating at 100MHz (``FX3_PCLK``), with internal
+  LiteX converters providing a 64-bit data path to match the LimeTop throughput.
+- **Sockets**: Utilizes 4 DMA sockets to segregate traffic:
+    - **Socket 0**: High-speed IQ Data (Host to FPGA)
+    - **Socket 1**: Low-speed Control (Host to FPGA)
+    - **Socket 2**: High-speed IQ Data (FPGA to Host)
+    - **Socket 3**: Low-speed Control (FPGA to Host)
+- **Performance**: Capable of sustained full-duplex USB 3.0 speeds required for wideband SDR operations.

+The FPGA implementation handles the Slave FIFO protocol, bridging the FX3's parallel bus to the internal streaming and Wishbone interconnects.

 .. rubric:: PCIe Interface (LitePCIe)

 Boards such as LimeSDR XTRX use PCI Express, based on the open-source `LitePCIe` core (at